In this post I’m going to show you three VERY effective ways to work from home for Amazon.

 Click the big yellow GET STARTED button and register as a seller.
 TIP: signing into your Amazon account is not the same as being a registered seller.
 You actually have to set yourself up as a seller.
 But don’t worry, Amazon lets you do this when you click the GET STARTED button.

-Amazon ships your orders and takes care of the customer service.
+When an order is received, Amazon ships it out and takes care of the customer service.
 All you have to do, besides supplying the products, is be OK with Amazon’s fees.

 Speaking of fees, according to Jungle Scout (an amazon product finder and research tool):